 Relationships die, but feelings linger.
 At least initially.
 Breakups would obviously be a lot easier if they didn't.
 But until you master the art of not caring, you'll wonder what your ex is up to.
-Nowadays, because of social media, it's easier than ever to turn that wonder into action, release your inner Sherlock Holmes, and compulsively check their latest Facebook status update, Instragram story, or Tweet.
+Nowadays, because of social media, it's easier than ever to turn that wonder into action, release your inner Sherlock Holmes, and compulsively check his or her latest Facebook status update, Instragram story, or tweet.
 Once you sneak some peeks and feel the rush of adrenaline that accompanies the snooping, it can be hard to stop.

 But with a little help you can end this unhealthy habit.
 With some self-control, mindfulness, and a liberal use of the unfriend and block buttons, you'll not only regain your dignity but also some peace of mind.
 We spoke with relationship experts, dating coaches, and therapists about how to keep your eyes off your ex's social media.
 Here's what they recommend.
 Answers have been edited for length and clarity.